Plastic-Scanner/documentation/my-website/docs/introduction.md

 ## Introduction

-Welcome to the Plastic Scanner - a device for identifying different types of plastic for low-cost sorting and recycling of plastic waste.
+Welcome to the Plastic Scanner - a device for identifying different types of plastic.
-> TODO: how to forumlate in 1-2 sentences - a device which can identify which type of plastic is the scanned object from.
-E.g. you scan a shampoo bottle and it tells you which plastic type it is, e.g. PP.
+Separating and sorting of waste plastics is crucial, since mixing different kinds of plastic resins ruins the recycling process.
+While there are different approaches to this problem, our aim is to develop a low-cost handheld scanner which can be used everywhere also in non-industrial informalwaste plants in LMIC countries? sth like that.

+OR

+Welcome to the Plastic Scanner - a handheld scanner, which can identify five most common type of plastics.
+Recycling the plastic is good, but mixing different kinds of plastic during that process is bad.
+The plastic scanner aims to make this process easier, more affordable and available in every part of the world.

+OR

+Welcome to the Plastic Scanner!
+This project aims to develop a plastic scanner which can be used for sorting waste plastics by identifying the most common plastic resin types.
+While there are existing solutions they are mostly bulky, expensive and inaccesible to informal plastic recyclers in low-income countries - and we're trying to address that.

-INSERT A FANCY BANNER IMAGE OF THE SCANNER
+IMAGE OF THE SCANNER

-This is a technical documentation about the scanner itself, while the website [plasticscanner.com](https://plasticscanner.com) contains more general information about the project and its history, scope and future plans.

-The project is open source which means all the schematics and source code are publicly available and you are welcome to contribute, study and modify it!
-Read more about this on CONTRIBUTING page.
-Together we can fight plastic better!
+This is a technical documentation about the scanner, while there is more information about the project on our website [plasticscanner.com](https://plasticscanner.com).
+The project is open source which means that all the schematics and source code are publicly available and that you are invited to study, modify and contribute to it!